 6. Teaching is the best job in the world.

-Not only because it is a noble profession, it also allows you to be continuously creative and be better professionally.
-In every lesson, you can hone your creativity by adding interest to capture your students’ attention.
-Teachers nowadays have plenty of opportunities on their hands to be creative and exhaust all methods possible to make an optimum learning environment for students.
+Not only because it is a noble profession, but it also allows you to be continuously creative and be better professionally.
+You can hone your creativity in every lesson by adding interest to capture your students’ attention.
+Nowadays, teachers have plenty of opportunities to be creative and exhaust all methods possible to create an optimum learning environment for students.

 “Teaching is a rare combination of creativity, intellectual challenge, and fun, paired with the opportunity to create positive change on a hands-on, daily basis.
 If you find a school that’s a match for your passions, and a district that’s supportive, there is no better job. “